sachajw/devops-adventure/README.md

-# --- Ortelius Course Material ---
+# --- Ortelius Adventure Material ---

 ## Disclaimer:
 - Please read the documentation for each subject